emilyhunt/advent-of-code/README.md

 * Chat about the project on Twitter
 * Throw errors at runtime in console in dev mode, or catch+throw visually on the production site (unless I can somehow find a way to show a whole stack trace, which I'd be fine with then having visually - e.g. in the result area.)
 If the error happens when using custom data, the site should suggest to the user that their input may be invalid.
 * Add an extra link when running in dev mode to the actual site (this would be so convenient lol)
+* Add user feedback to PuzzleList.svelte ensuring that it doesn't just show a blank when it takes a while to generate
+* Optimise PuzzleList.svelte? (maybe possible)

 ## Acknowledgements
 * ric2b's [2021 Advent of Code site](https://github.com/ric2b/advent-of-code/tree/master/2021) was used as inspiration